 A sustainable blog is one that relates to customers by providing them the insight they need and want to see.
 By keeping a close eye on the interests of your readers and customers, marketing teams can understand the exact types of blogging content that will draw in relevant audiences.

 Creating a sustainable blog means that every step of the process ensures productivity and success because no time, effort, or energy is wasted.
 It is important that marketing teams find a system that is practical and maintainable while still keeping the key audience in mind for a content campaign that is sure to bring positive results.
 If you are a content marketer, let me know what steps you’re taking to make your blog more sustainable in the comments – I’d love to dig deeper and analyze your methods together.

-Pratik Dholakiya is the Co-Founder of E2M, a full-service digital marketing agency and PRmention, a digital PR agency.
-He regularly speaks at various conferences about SEO, Content Marketing, Growth Hacking, Entrepreneurship and Digital PR.
-Pratik has spoken at NextBigWhat’s UnPluggd, IIT-Bombay, SMX Israel, and other major events across Asia.
-As a passionate marketer, he shares his thoughts and knowledge on publications like Search Engine Land, Entrepreneur Magazine, Fast Company, The Next Web and the Huffington Post to name a few.
-He has been named one of the top content marketing influencers by Onalytica three years in a row.
+Pratik Dholakiya is the founder of Growfusely, a content marketing agency specializing in content and data-driven SEO.
+He regularly speaks at various conferences about SEO, Content Marketing, and Entrepreneurship.
+Pratik has spoken at the 80th Annual Conference of the Florida Public Relations Association, Accounting and Finance Show, Singapore, NextBigWhat’s UnPluggd, IIT-Bombay, SMX Israel, SEMrush Meetup, MICA, IIT-Roorkee, and other major events.
+As a passionate SEO and content marketer, he shares his thoughts and knowledge in publications like Search Engine Land, Search Engine Journal, Entrepreneur Magazine, Fast Company, The Next Web, YourStory, and Inc42, to name a few.
+He can found at Twitter @DholakiyaPratik.